kercre123/wire-pod/README.md

 ## Configuring, Building, Installing

-(NOTE: If you want to setup a production Vector, use [these instructions](/ProductionVectorInstructions.md))
+(This is the original wire-pod, which is designed for OSKR/dev bots and to be dev-friendly.
+If you want to set up a regular production bot, it is recommended you use [wire-prod-pod](https://www.github.com/kercre123/wire-prod-pod))

 ### Linux